DataJCampos/COVID-19-Tweets-NLP/README.md

 ## Metrics

 **Our project will answer following question:**

 Can we predict tweets related to covid?

 **Hypothesis:**

     H0 - The tweet is related to covid.

     HA - There is statisticaly significant proof that the tweet isn't related to covid.

 **TP, TN, FP, FN definition**

     TP - we predicted covid tweet and it actually exist.

     TN - we predicted that tweet isn't covid related and the tweet actually isn't related to covid.

     FP - We predicted covid tweet but it was not a covid tweet.

     FN - We predicted that there is no covid tweet but it actually existed.

 **Metrics used**

     To compare models we will focus on 2 major metrics:

     Recall - We will be focused to minimize FN.

     Accuracy - how good we can predict TP and TN.
 General metrics that will show model performance.

 ## Data Preparation

 1) Covid-19 dataset
     - Remove unrelated columns
     - Train/test sets already separated
     - Ended up with 44955 tweets

 2) Noncovid-19 dataset
     - Create sample of 44955
     - Remove unrelated columns

 3) Data Preprocessing
     - Remove unnecessary numbers, punctuations, etc.
-- Tokenization.
+    - Tokenization
-- Lower casing.
+    - Lower casing
-- Stop words removal.
+    - Stop words removal
-- Stemming.
+    - Stemming
-- Lemmatization.
+    - Lemmatization

 4) Create dataset with both
     - Concat test/train split
     - Train for both covid & non-covid dataset
     - Test for both covid & non-covid dataset

 5) Vectorizer
     - Count Vectorizer
     - TF-IDF Vectorizer

-These vectorizers were selected to look further into training, validation, and ultimately our test set.
+*These vectorizers were selected to look further into training, validation, and ultimately our test set.
 Parameters were altered including min_df, max_features, etc. to increase performance of our models.

 ## Modeling

 After the data preparation was complete, 4 models were created including:
     - Linear Support Vector Classifier
     - Multinomial Naive Bayes
     - Decision Tree Classifier
     - Random Forest Classifier

 As modeling began, we used both vectorizers with the training and validation set.
 The TD-IDF performed better than count vectorizer on the models so we utilized this to finalize our metrics.
 After we ran a cross validation on the all models using TF-IDF.
 Random tree classifier ended being the best model which ultimately was used to confirmed our metrics using the testing set.

 # Conclusions

-Based on results our final model will be: "Random Forest Classifier with using TF-IDF"
+Based on results our final model will be: "Random Forest Classifier using TF-IDF"

 With the following parameters after tuning:

     Accuracy - 0.99577

     Recall - 0.99242

 Because of the following reasons: